 The Romanian economy is estimated to have fallen well below potential during the global economic crisis.
 Economic growth abruptly dropped from around 7% on average in 2006-2008 to -7.1% in 2009, on the back of plummeting domestic demand amid a sharp deceleration in credit growth and investment inflows.
 Available data and indicators for the first quarter of 2010 suggest a shallow recovery for the Romanian economy.
-Real GDP growth is projected to rebound moderately to 0.8% in 2010 and 3.5% in 2011, reflecting notably a pick up in domestic demand components with the exception of public spending.
+Real GDP growth is projected to rebound moderately to 0.8% in 2010 and 3.5% in 2011 according to the Commission services Spring 2010 Forecast, reflecting notably a pick up in domestic demand components with the exception of public spending.
 Accordingly, Commission services' estimates suggest a large and negative output gap over the medium term.